 The default routing is as follows:

-It is equally possible to run input and output over a single port (and Mixbus / Ardour will insist on it).
-When the Multicast option is selected you will find two dropdown menus underneath the main list that can be used to set input and output ports.
+It is equally possible to run input and output over a single port (and Mixbus / Ardour will insist on it to use their SSL Nucleus preset): When the Multicast option is selected you will find two dropdown menus underneath the main list that can be used to set input and output ports.
 Set them to the same port to run connections over a single port.
 If you prefer to see the raw ipMIDI port numbers instead of 'ipMIDI 1' etc. touch and hold the Network button.
 The network options contain a checkbox to change the display format.

 Ethernet, Hotspot, Tethering

 Both RTP and Multicast MIDI will usually run on a device's default WiFi interface.
 In most cases this will also be the only network interface available.
 You can generally also run them over other network adapters, though.

 Interface names depend a lot on chipsets, manufacturer preferences, Android version etc. TouchDAW does not attempt to categorize or label things here.
 To provide some hints:

 Wired ethernet interfaces will usually be named 'eth...'.

 Recent Android devices running Android 10 or larger will usually bring up an extra interface for WiFi hotspots (Often named 'wlan1' or - on Samsung

 devices - 'swlan0').
 Older systems mostly reconfigure the default adapter and do not bring up another interface.

 When you select an alternative adapter TouchDAW will store it as a preference, but will automatically fall back to the default WiFi interface if the alternative one is not available.
 The next time the corresponding option (tethering, hotspot...) is activated, the app should use the stored alternative again without requiring it to be reselected.